cnanders/matlab-instrument-control/README.md

-MATLAB Instrument Control is a namespaced, object-oriented MATLAB library for programmatically creating GUIs that control scientific instrumentation.
+MATLAB Instrument Control (MIC) is a namespaced, object-oriented MATLAB library for programmatically creating GUIs that control scientific instrumentation.

 # Contents